Phoenix and Elixir

 Phoenix is a framework for Elixir, much like Rails is for Ruby; it is a toolset for building highly performant and scalable web applications.
 Phoenix is very fast, generating response times measured in microseconds, and its patterns provide a good balance of quick-to-build and easy-to-maintain code.

 Phoenix and Elixir are a great choice for web applications that need to scale up.
 Examples of some high profile web applications built in Elixir and Erlang include What’sApp, BleacherReport, Pinterest, AdRoll, Grindr, and Bet365.

 We’ve been building in Phoenix and Elixir since the beginning.

 Our team has deep expertise and loves to share the knowledge.

 Our team regularly writes, presents, and hosts events centered around Phoenix and Elixir.
-We host the Baltimore Elixir Meetup, sponsor and present at events like ElixirConf, the Big Elixir, and Lonestar Elixir; we also host a weekly live Elixir development Twitch stream on Mondays from noon to 1PM Eastern Time, as well as a weekly podcast on Elixir in Production.
+We host the Baltimore Elixir Meetup, sponsor and present at events like ElixirConf, the Big Elixir, and Lonestar Elixir.
+We also host a weekly live Elixir development Twitch stream on Mondays from noon to 1PM Eastern Time, as well as a weekly podcast on Elixir in Production.

 Interested in learning more?
 Join our mailing list or follow @smartlogic on Twitter to learn more about how we're using Phoenix and Elixir.
 Or give us a call us at 888-544-SMRT, email us at [email protected], or reach out through our contact form.
 We would be happy to talk with you about your project idea, or host you for a lunch and learn with our technical team.